 It’s like trying to run a city on rolling brownouts, except no one’s in charge, the outages aren’t scheduled, and critical systems don’t always get priority.

-In Parkinson’s, Mitochondrial problems are often seen in affected brain cells.
+In Parkinson’s, Mitochondrial dysfunction is often seen in affected brain cells.
 Over time, this can leave neurons underpowered, overstressed, and more likely to malfunction or break down.

-Alpha-Synuclein is a protein that normally helps brain cells communicate and handle neurotransmitters.
+Alpha-Synuclein is a protein that normally helps brain cells communicate and handle Neurotransmitters.
 In Parkinson’s, it can misfold into abnormal shapes that the brain can’t clear away effectively.
-Instead of being recycled, these misfolded proteins can clump together, more like a wad of gum stuck under a table than something the cleanup crew can easily handle.
+Instead of being recycled, these misfolded proteins can clump together, more like a wad of gum stuck under a table than something the cell can easily clean up.

 Over time, these clumps disrupt normal cell function, put stress on neurons, and may contribute to cell damage and cell death.